 The audio system on the Raspberry Pi has a history of many problems.
-Pulseaudio was never right and it was even worse the last time I struggled with it.
+PulseAudio didn't work right and it was even worse the last time I struggled with it.
 I believe it is no longer included in the current version of Raspbian.
-(See http://elinux.org/R-Pi_Troubleshooting#Removal_of_installed_pulseaudio)
+(See http://elinux.org/R-Pi Troubleshooting#Removal of installed pulseaudio)